 The Company is required to maintain impartiality in relation to certification decisions.
 The Certificate Holder shall not engage in activities that are intended to influence the outcome of any certification decision, for example, but not limited to subjecting the Company staff, associates, agents, directors, committee members and contractors to any form of direct or indirect bribery, abuse, harassment, threats, blackmail, intimidation or bullying.

-Complaintsabout the Company
+Complaints and Appeal

-If the Certificate Holder has cause to complain about the certification service received from the Company, they should write to the Managing Director at the Company’s operating address.
-Details of the applicable complaint procedure, its resolution and escalation will be provided on receipt of any written complaint.
+Complaints about the company and appeals against decisions made by Eurofins CML must be made in writing and, in the case of appeals, within 21 days of receipt of the Eurofins CML decision.
+Address your complaint or appeal to the Managing Director.
+Once your complaint / appeal has been received, the Managing Director will notify you of the detail of the applicable complaints and appeals procedure, including the resolution and escalation procedure.